 Serving Suggestions

 This rice peanut butter pairs well with my Easy Marinated Tofu, like what I had done below.
 I’ve also added some frozen peas which I microwaved to defrost for extra veggies!
-Easy peasy!

 They also pair really well with my Indonesian Sticky Tempeh recipe.
 Because even though this is traditionally a Zimbabwean peanut butter rice recipe, peanut sauce is a very Indonesian thing too so of course they pair well!